 An example of this would be your toolkit, spare batteries or save-a-dive kit.

 You can store the dry-bag in your crate on the dive deck.

 Clothing needed on a Red Sea liveaboard holiday is very different to an Egypt shore-based holiday.

-Don’t worry about “being seen in the same thing twice”.
+Don’t worry about “being seen in the same thing twice” or “dressing for dinner”.
 Everyone will live in the same swimsuit, shorts and t-shirts all week.

 I tend to bring more swimwear and rash-vests than I think I’ll need, then find I wear them all and don’t wear all my regular “dry” clothes.